Getting Started

 • Receive the OrderShipped message with a custom header.

-• OrderSaga publishes an OrderCompleted event when the CompleteOrder timeout fires.
+• OrderSaga publishes an OrderCompleted event when the CompleteOrder timeout is triggered.

 Persistence config